heffman/ct-cert-feed-pub/README.md

 # ct-cert-feed (Artifacts & Schema)

-Daily, normalized TLS certificate lifecycle snapshots derived from selected public Certificate Transparency (CT) logs.

-This repository contains:

-- The canonical snapshot schema
-- Documentation
-- Sample artifacts
-- Coverage notes
-- Access information
+Download normalized, deterministic Certificate Transparency (CT) log snapshots as bulk JSON.

+This repository publishes the canonical schema and sample artifacts for a daily CT snapshot dataset.

 It does NOT contain the ingestion or production pipeline code.

 ---

+## Why This Exists

+Building a Certificate Transparency ingestion pipeline is non-trivial.

+Common challenges include:

+- Fetching CT log entries at scale
+- Handling x509 vs precertificate entries correctly
+- De-duplicating entries across logs
+- Parsing and normalizing SAN DNS names
+- Managing schema stability over time
+- Replaying CT logs deterministically by date
+- Avoiding brittle ad-hoc JSON extraction logic

+ct-cert-feed provides a normalized daily snapshot so teams can focus on analysis instead of log scraping.

+---

-## What This Dataset Is
+## What This Dataset Provides

-A daily, deterministic snapshot of certificate lifecycle facts extracted from public CT logs.
+A deterministic daily snapshot of certificate lifecycle facts derived from selected public CT logs.

-Each snapshot contains one record per CT entry and includes:
+Each record represents one CT entry and includes:

-- CT log metadata
+- CT log metadata (log name, index, timestamp)
 - Entry timestamp
 - Certificate serial number
-- Validity window
+- Validity window (`not_before`, `not_after`)
-- Subject and issuer fields
+- Subject and issuer attributes
 - SAN DNS names
-- Public key algorithm and size
+- Public key algorithm and key size
 - Signature algorithm
 - Precertificate metadata (when applicable)

-The dataset contains **facts only**.
+The dataset contains facts only.
-It does not assign risk scores or judgments.
+No scoring.
+No policy judgments.
+No enrichment.

 ---